haiquanlu/haiquanlu.github.io/_pages/about.md

 Biography
 ------
-I'm an M.S. student at the Institute of Image Processing and Pattern Recognition, Department of Automation, Shanghai Jiao Tong University (SJTU), China.
+I'm an postgraduate student at the Institute of Image Processing and Pattern Recognition, Department of Automation, Shanghai Jiao Tong University (SJTU), China.
 I received my B.S. degree in the Department of Automation, SJTU in 2020.
 My research interests are adversarial learning and model acceleration.
 See my CV [here](https://drive.google.com/file/d/1KhOlC-7jzFW24zUUARxMNrgVwxxBXxy2/view?usp=sharing).

 Education
 ------